I am an actor, playwright and voice over artist from Cornwall, England.

 I come from Cornwall and abandoned the big sea for the big smoke at 17 to train at Webber Douglas Academy of Dramatic Art, London.
 Twenty years later (and despite only achieving ‘commended’ on my Dip.
-Acting) I am delighted to still earn a living acting, recording voiceovers and writing drama.
+Acting) I am delighted to still earn a living acting, recording voiceovers and writing drama, and am now based in the beautiful Bay Area of California.

 My theatre credits range from an adolescent boy, to a Shakespeare heroine, to a Cornish maid; whilst on TV I have played a drunken witch in Casualty, been shot and killed in Holby and played a number of Mothers in Doc Martin.